-Overview of procedure during the Oral Qualifying Examination: Students deliver a 10-15 minute concise overview presentation of the research proposal presented as their Written QE.
-QE committee members ask questions about the experiments proposed, but students should anticipate that such questions can also include basic neuroscience tenets upon which the proposal is based, statistical analysis, etc.
+Format for the Oral Qualifying Exam: Students deliver a 10-15 minute concise overview presentation of the research proposal presented as their Written QE.
+At the conclusion of the presentation, QE committee members ask questions about the experiments proposed and the fundamental neuroscience.
+Students should anticipate that such questions can include basic neuroscience tenets upon which the proposal is based, statistical analysis, etc. It is expected that a typical oral exam will last 60-90 minutes.